jbelyeu/SV-plaudit/README.md

 <img src="doc/imgs/cramX_101055330_101067156.png">

 ### Step 2: Creating a PlotCritic website
-If you don't already have one, create an [AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html), then use it to make a dedicated [IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console) with the following permissions:
+If you don't already have one, create an [AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html).

-   * AmazonS3FullAccess
-   * AmazonDynamoDBFullAccess
-   * AmazonCognitoPowerUser
-   * Add the following IAM permissions policy:
+The following instructions give detailed help on createing the IAM User, accurate as of February 2018.
+AWS at times updates the Console UI, so if we're behind in updating these instructions at any time refer to AWS resources for help ([IAM Policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html), [IAM user](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html#id_users_create_console)).

+Create a new IAM Policy by opening the [IAM console](https://console.aws.amazon.com/iam/home#/home), selecting 'Policies' from the left side navigation bar, and then clicking 'Create Policy'.
+Switch to the JSON editor window and paste in the following Policy definition:
 ```
 {
    "Version":"2012-10-17",